 For that it is important to define how we can do it; We need both committed and trained local governments and national governments to recognize and respect their role.
 Likewise, the closeness to the population and citizenship makes the local government the closest to the problems and becomes, therefore, a sensor of detection of needs, for that reason, its capacity for the sensitization and the citizen mobilization to through instruments of solidary participation, makes them the most qualified actor to promote the strategic alliance between civil society and governments to jointly achieve the goals of the SDG.

 Reality also shows that this is not happening everywhere, so fostering horizontal cooperation between cities to improve capacity-building and exchange of experience must be strengthened by decentralized cooperation.
-Thus, a high-level meeting such as this Conference becomes necessary to place the location of SDG as a multi-level commitment from the institutional respect of each level of government at the center of the debate on the future Euro-Latin American cooperation strategy.
-Counting with the Ibero-American Area of Knowledge led by SEGIB and with the experience in decentralized cooperation of the European network of local and regional governments for development (PLATFORMA).
+It is necessary to place the location of SDG as a multi-level commitment from the institutional respect of each level of government at the center of the debate on the future Euro-Latin American cooperation strategy.
+Counting with the Ibero-American Area of Knowledge led by SEGIB and with the experience in decentralized cooperation of the European Network of Local and Regional Governments for Development (PLATFORMA).

 The exchange of strategies that are being developed at the national level for the elaboration of “national plans for the implementation of SDGs” will help, from its successes and mistakes to improve the biregional strategy.
 Strategy in which local governments must occupy their space.